eth0izzle/NLog.Slack/README.md

 WebHookUrl | Grab your Webhook URL (__with the token__) from your Incoming Webhooks integration in Slack Channel    | The channel name (e.g #log) or user (e.g. @eth0) to send NLog messages to.
 Leave blank to use the integration default
 Username   | Name of the user that NLog messages comes from.
-Leave blank to use the integration default Verbose    | Set to false to just send the NLog layout text (no process info, colors, etc) Icon       | Leave blank to use the integration default.
+Leave blank to use the integration default Compact    | Set to true to just send the NLog layout text (no process info, colors, etc) Icon       | Leave blank to use the integration default.
 Can either be a URL or Emoji